bmich22/fitness-coach/README.md

 The live link can be found here: https://bmich22.github.io/fitness-coach

+The live link to the thank you page can be found here: https://bmich22.github.io/fitness-coach/thankyou.html?user_fname=rr&user_lname=ee&user_email=12%40df.com

 ## Credits
 The following are sources of information used in building Jane Doe Fitness Coach.